tandica/rhcsa/practice-exams/general-notes.md

 2. Create a partition in which ever hard disk you have space with `fdisk` and set the type to LVM
 3. On that partition, create a physical volume
 4. Use that physical volume to do `vgextend` to extend the existing volume group
-5. Extend the logical volume with `lvextend -r ...`.
+5. Extend the logical volume with `lvextend -r ... /dev/vg/lv`.
   - Make sure to include the -r option to extend the file system at the same time, otherwise you'll have to use another command to do it depending on what file system is used.
+  - ensure to provide the correct file path for the lvm (/dev/rhel/root --> /dev/vg/lv)

 <br>